M-Tri/chatbot/chatbot-project/README.md

   - npm install supersimpledev : Install packages into node_modules
   - Enter the chatbot-project :
+    - npm run dev :
+    - Run inside chatbot-project directory.
-    - npm run dev : Look inside the scripts section of package.json, find a key called dev, and run whatever command is assigned to it.
+    - Command looks inside the scripts section of package.json, find a key called dev, and run whatever command is assigned to it.